-4. Select ADVANCED > Security > Access Control.

-5. Select the Turn on Access Control check box.
+- Select ADVANCED > Security > Access Control.
+The Access Control page displays. - 5.
+Select the Turn on Access Control check box.

 You must select this check box before you can select an access rule and use the Allow and Block buttons.
 When the Turn on Access Control check box is cleared, all devices are allowed to connect, even if a device is on the list of blocked devices.